 - Take your CSUN student ID to the first meeting.

-This form is to be used by the CalWORKs/GAIN participant to request a reimbursement for books, fees, and supplies related to the self-initiated program (SIP) at CSUN.
+This form is to be used by the CalWORKs/GAIN participant to request a reimbursement for books, fees, and supplies related to your program at CSUN.
 Please follow the steps below:

-- Download and complete the top portion, and indicate the term of the request (e.g., fall 2014).
+- Complete the top portion, and indicate the term of the request (e.g., fall 2017).

-- Fill out the top portion of the form only.
+- Fill out the top portion of the form.

 - Read the instructions and complete the remaining section of the form.